-Fraser Health patients' actual length of stay relative to expected length of stay is above our internal target; three of our hospitals are meeting the target for this indicator (Abbotsford General, Fraser Canyon and Mission Memorial).
+Fraser Health patients' actual length of stay relative to expected length of stay is above our internal target; Fraser Canyon hospital is meeting the target for this indicator, and Abbotsford Regional and Mission Memorial are performing very close to the target.
 We are experiencing longer lengths of stay for patients recovering from Covid and seeing the highest volume of Covid Hospitalizations in BC.